Portable GPS navigator shopping guide

 Where do you need to go?

 Maps: Most portable navigators come with all the maps you'll ever need built right in.
 In most cases, you'll get maps of the contiguous 48 states, and many models also offer Alaska, Hawaii, Puerto Rico, and most or all of Canada so you can find your way, even if you're in an out-of-the-way place.
+There are models that even feature built-in maps of Mexico and/or most European countries.
 Some navigators even allow you to make edits to certain aspects of their built-in maps, in case a street changes direction, your favorite restaurant moves, or there's extended construction along your route to work.
 Additional maps are usually available as downloads or on separate DVDs or memory cards (see below).

 Points of interest: One of the more distinguishing features among portable navigators is the number of points of interest, or POI.
 POI are all the various places along a journey that might make it more fun, more educational, or be of use, such as theaters, museums, hospitals, hotels, restaurants, ATMs, and gas stations.
 If you want the greatest number of options for places to stop, rest, or explore, look for a device with more POI.
 Some advanced navigators utilize two-way Internet connectivity to provide unlimited, up-to-date consumer-rated POI for businesses, products, and services.